John McCain, unbridled titan of American politics - Journal du Cameroun

 He even took issue with Trump’s multiple draft deferments during the Vietnam war, granted after he was diagnosed with bone spurs in his foot.

 But none of it made McCain want to recede into happy retirement.
-Perhaps thinking of his grandfather, who died just days after returning home following Japan’s surrender in World War II, McCain’s non-stop work meant defying death.
+Perhaps thinking of his grandfather, who died just days after returning home following Japan’s surrender in World War II, McCain sought to remain in the Senate for as long as he could, even faced with a diagnosis of aggressive brain cancer.

-Even after his 2016 re-election, he refused to rule out another Senate bid in 2022.
-Cancer ultimately denied him that goal.
+Since December 2017, he was kept away from the Senate floor as he underwent treatment in Arizona — and received at his ranch a steady stream of friends and colleagues come to bid him farewell, away from the media gaze.

+On the eve of his death, his family announced that he was ending his treatment.

+McCain let it be known in his memoir published in May, “The Restless Wave,” that he wished to be laid to rest in Maryland, near his old Navy pal, Chuck Larson.

-McCain is survived by his wife Cindy and their four children, and by a daughter from his first marriage.
+He is survived by his wife Cindy and seven children, three of them from a previous marriage.